SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

    - If you quit a session before finishing it, the end of the session is not detected by the Assistants - they think the simulator is paused.
 Therefore, you must end the session manually in Simulator Controller.
    - Sometimes, dpending on the timing, a session start may be missed by the Assistants.
 Only solution for the moment is to restart the session.
    - Suspension damage cannot be detected in the data.
 There is a tyre damage information available (for example when jumping over sausage curbs), but this damage is issued too often to be used as substitute for suspension damage.
    - When running Simulator Controller in *VirtualBox*, it can happen that reports in "Solo Center" or "Team Center" are not displayed correctly, although the data is error free.
+In this case, save the session to a file and reload it.
+Everything should display correctly then.

 ## Plugin *ACE*